Coronary Angioplasty Abroad: What Medical Tourists Need to Know

 What Happens in the Operating Room?

 You will generally be awake but sedated.
-The cardiologist will use real-time X-ray guidance to navigate the catheter through your arterial system.
+The invasive cardiologist will use real-time X-ray guidance with contrast fluid to navigate the catheter through your arterial system.

 Anesthesia and Safety Protocols